Hkattelu/Hkattelu.github.io/hugo/content/me.md

   - Slow and unresponsive user interfaces
   - Flaky tests and noisy alerts
   - Ambiguous requirements without a user story
-  - "Because that’s how we’ve always done it"
+  - \"Because that’s how we’ve always done it\"

 hobbies:
   - Poi spinning and flow arts
-  - Video games and game UI tinkering
+  - Video games
   - Fitness/CrossFit
   - Content creation and storytelling
   - Travel and city walks
-  - Photography and street shots
+  - Color Pencil Drawing
-  - Chess and strategy games
+  - Home Decoration
 ---

 Hi!
 I’m Himanshu — a senior software engineer in NYC who enjoys building learner‑first products and thoughtful developer experiences.
 I love shipping features end‑to‑end, from data and serving infra to polished UI, and I’m happiest when I’m learning something new and sharing it with others.